maginium/docs/the-basics/collections.md

     // Throws ItemNotFoundException...

 You may also call the `firstOrFail` method with no arguments to get the first element in the collection.
-If the collection is empty, an `Illuminate\Support\ItemNotFoundException` exception will be thrown:
+If the collection is empty, an `Maginium\Framework\Support\ItemNotFoundException` exception will be thrown:

     collect([])->firstOrFail();